kennism/homelab/tkgm/vsphere/README.md

 Open `workload-cluster-vpshere-local.yaml` and update the following keys to refect your setup:
 - `CLUSTER_NAME`: The name of the *workload* cluster.
 For example: `tkg-workload-vsphere-local`
-- `VSPHERE_CONTROL_PLANE_ENDPOINT`: The static IP on which the `*workload cluster* control plane` will be running ( must be a static IP which is on the same network as the DHCP server but make sure there's no overlap in DHCP range )
+- `VSPHERE_CONTROL_PLANE_ENDPOINT`: The static `ip address` on which the `*workload cluster* control plane` will be running ( must be a static `ip address` which is on the same network as the DHCP server but make sure there's no overlap in DHCP range )
 - `VSPHERE_NETWORK`: Set to the `Workload` network ( if applicable/available )

 ---